demisto/splunk-app/add-on/README.md

    sudo cat var/log/splunk/<log_filename>.log
    ```

-3. If you need to update the add-on, make sure to:
+3. If you need to update the add-on, make sure to do the following:

    a.
 Bump the add-on version when you make changes in the add-on.
 The version should be updated in three locations: